Save Energy Using Programmable HVAC Thermostat

-Another advancement in HVAC thermostat technology is the inclusion of a communicating system which allows the cooling or heating equipment to talk to the thermostat.
+Another advancement in HVAC thermostat technology is the inclusion of a communicating system that allows the cooling or heating equipment to talk to the thermostat.
 A complete system may include additional features such as troubleshooting assistance and maintenance warnings.

 Choosing the right HVAC thermostat for your home